Is mutual fund taxable in India?

 Capital gains tax

 The first and foremost tax you'll have to pay is the capital gains tax.
 Capital gains tax means, tax on the profit.
 That is, if you have made any profit by selling mutual fund units during a financial year, you may have to pay the tax.
-As long as you continue to hold the units, you need to pay capital gains tax.
+As long as you continue to hold the units, you do not need to pay capital gains tax.

 There are 2 types of capital gains tax